Perspicacity11/MakersWk7-JavascriptWebApps/contents/15_discovering_fetch.md

 code to make network HTTP requests to a remote server, this way we can call remote APIs to fetch, create or update data.

-## Downloading the exercise scaffold
+## Downloading the exercise directory

-You'll need to download [the last provided exercise scaffold for this section](../resources/example-4.zip).
-Unzip this in your projects directory and open it in your code editor.
+You'll need to download [the last provided exercise directory for this section](../resources/example-4.zip).
+Unzip this in a new directory `example-4` and open it in your code editor.
 Run the usual setup with `npm install` and `npm run build`.